ibexa/documentation-user/docs/content_management/block_reference.md

 ## Dynamic targeting block

-Dynamic targeting block provides recommended items based on users related to the configured Segments.
+Dynamic targeting block provides recommended items based on users related to the configured segments.

 On the **Properties** tab, set values in the following fields:

 - **Name** — Enter a name for the page block.
-- **Select default scenario** — Select the default scenario for recommended items that should be rendered if the current user is not assigned to any Segment.
+- **Select default scenario** — Select the default scenario for recommended items that should be rendered if the current user is not assigned to any segment.
-- **Setup segment and scenario matching priority rules** — Select a Segment group, a Segment identifier and Scenario that you want to display recommendations from.
+- **Setup segment and scenario matching priority rules** — Select a segment group, a segment identifier and Scenario that you want to display recommendations from.
 - **Display limit** — Set the number of products to be displayed.

-The rules are checked in order, so when a user belongs to more than one Segment, the first rule applies.
+The rules are checked in order, so when a user belongs to more than one segment, the first rule applies.

 ![Dynamic targeting](img/page_builder_dynamic_targeting.png)